Interactive Brokers: 2001 to 2019

 In 2001, the corporate name of the Timber Hill Group LLC was changed to Interactive Brokers Group LLC, which at the time handled 200,000 trades per day.
 In 2002, Interactive Brokers, along with the Bourse de Montréal and the Boston Stock Exchange, created the Boston Options Exchange.
 Also in 2002, the company introduced Mobile Trader and an application programming interface for customers and developers to integrate their mobile phone systems with the IB trading system.
 Also in 2002, Timber Hill became the major market maker for the newly introduced U.S. single-stock futures.

 In 2003, the company expanded its trade execution and clearing services to include Belgian index options and futures, Canadian stocks, equity/index options and futures, Dutch index options and futures, German equity options, Italian index options and futures, Japanese index options and futures, and U.K. equity options.
 In 2004, the company introduced direct market access to its customers on the Frankfurt Stock Exchange and the Börse Stuttgart.
 In the same year, IB upgraded its account management system and Trader Workstation, adding real-time data including charts, scanners, fundamental analytics, and tools to the platform.

 In 2005, the company launched its forex trading platform IdealPro (now Ideal FX).
-At that point, Interactive Brokers was one of the largest private securities firms in the United States with $2 billion in capital, it handled 20% of total options volume in the US and 16% worldwide.
+At that point, Interactive Brokers was one of the largest private securities firms in the United States with $2 billion in capital.
+It handled 20% of total options volume in the US and 16% worldwide.

 In 2006, the IB Options Intelligence Report was launched to report on unusual concentrations of trading interests and changing levels of uncertainty in the option markets.
 Also that year, IBG took stakes in OneChicago, the ISE Stock Exchange, and the CBOE Stock Exchange.
 Later in 2006, Interactive Brokers began offering penny-priced options.

 On May 3, 2007, the company went public via an initial public offering (IPO) on the Nasdaq, selling 40 million shares, or 10% of the company, at $30.01 per share via a Dutch auction in the largest brokerage IPO since 2005.

 In December 2007, the company acquired FutureTrade Technologies, an integrated electronic equity and option trading service provider.
 In the following year, Interactive Brokers launched Risk Navigator, a real-time market risk management platform.
-Also in 2008, several trading algorithms were introduced to the Trader Workstation.
-Among these is the Accumulate-Distribute Algo, which allows traders to divide large orders into small non-uniform increments and release them at random intervals over time to achieve better prices for large volume orders.

-In 2008, the company launched Risk Navigator, a real-time market risk management platform.
 Also in 2008, several trading algorithms were introduced to the Trader Workstation.
 Among these is the Accumulate-Distribute Algo, which allows traders to divide large orders into small non-uniform increments and release them at random intervals over time to achieve better prices for large volume orders.